Yaskawa-Global/SmartPendantSDK/docs/en/smart-packager.md

  * *Post-install Executable File Options* - analogous to above, but for the post-install command-line options.
 For example, you may opt to use the same executable, but specify a "--post-install" option and parse that in your main function to detect initial post-install setup should be triggered.

- * *Pre-Uninstall Executable* (optional) - as the name implies, this executable will be invoked just prior to the extension being uninstalled by the user.
+ * *Pre-Uninstall Executable* (optional) - as the name implies, this executable will be invoked just prior to the extension being un-installed by the user.
 You may use this opportunity to revert and device configuration, for example.

 Once you've filled out the relevant fields, hit the {Done} button at bottom to return to the components list.
 You'll see that your package now contains one Extension Component.
 Of course, you can add additional components, but first it will create the package .yip file.